ignacio108/steganography_script/README.md

 # steganography_script
-Steganography script to Implementing the LSB method to hide one image in another image
+Steganography script to implement the LSB method to hide one image in another image

 ## Algorithm